RafaGago/mini-async-log/README.md

 Useful Features Only (UFO) Logger
 -----------
-A feature reduced asynchronous data logger.
+A non feature-bloated asynchronous data logger.
 Sponsored by my employer **Diadrom AB.**

-We just wanted an asynchronous logger that can be used from many dynamically loaded libraries without doing link-time hacks like linking static and hiding symbols and some other features.
+We just wanted an asynchronous logger that can be used from many dynamically loaded libraries without doing link-time hacks like linking static and hiding symbols and some other "niceties".

-After having maintained a slightly modified version of glog and given the fact that this is a very small project we decided that existing wheels weren't round enough.
+After having maintained a slightly modified version of google log and given the fact that this is a very small project we decided that existing wheels weren't round enough.

 ## Design rationale ##

  - Simple.
- - Not over abstracted and feature packed, easy to figure out what the code is doing, easy to modify.
+ - Not over abstracted and feature bloated, easy to figure out what the code is doing, easy to modify.
  - Low latency, fast for the caller.
  - Asynchronous (synchronous calls can be made for special messages, but they have grotesque overhead).
- - No string formatting in the calling thread, the data is raw copied.
+ - Minimum string formatting in the calling thread for the most common use cases.
  - One conditional call overhead for inactive severities.
+ - Lazy parameter evaluation.
  - No ostreams (a very ugly part of C++ for my liking), just format strings checked at compile time (if the compiler supports it) with type safe values.
  - No singleton by design, usable from dynamically loaded libraries.
-You provide the instance either explicitly or by using Koenig lookup.
+You provide the instance either explicitly or by a global function (Koenig lookup).
  - Suitable for soft-realtime work.
-Once it's initialized the fast-path can be clear from heap allocations if you configure it properly.
+Once it's initialized the fast-path can be clear from heap allocations if properly configured.
- - File rotation-slicing
+ - File rotation-slicing.
  - Targeting g++4.7 and VS 2010
  - Boost dependencies just for parts that will eventually go to the C++ standard.